About Breast Cancer

 Breast cancer is a type of cancer where cells in the breast tissue divide and grow without normal control.
 It is a widespread and random disease, striking women and men of all ages and races.
 There is no cure for breast cancer, but there is hope.
 Thanks to heightened awareness, early detection through screening, improved treatment methods and increased access to breast health services, people have a greater chance of survival than ever before.

 Changes That Should Be Reported Include:

 The Susan G. Komen for the Cure national website, komen.org, offers comprehensive information about breast cancer risk factors, early detection and screening, diagnosis and treatment.
-Developed in conjunction with the Harvard School of Public Health, the site offers a one-stop resource for all the latest information on the disease.

 BREAST CANCER STATISTICS

 Rates of breast cancer vary among different groups of people.
 Rates vary between women and men and among people of different ethnicities and ages.
 They vary around the world and across the U.S.